Rochester, New York: Geography

+Rochester is located in Upstate New York, on the southern shore of Lake Ontario.
+The Genesee River bisects the city.
 According to the United States Census Bureau, the city has a total area of 37.1 sqmi, of which 35.8 sqmi are land and 1.3 sqmi are covered by water (3.42%).
+Rochester borders the towns of Irondequoit to the north and northeast, Brighton to the southeast and south, Chili to the southwest, Gates to the west, and Greece to the northwest.

-Rochester's geography was formed by the ice sheets during the Pleistocene epoch.
+Rochester's landscape was formed by the ice sheets during the Pleistocene epoch.
 The retreating ice sheets reached a standstill at what is now the southern border of the city, melting at the same rate as they were advancing, depositing sediment along the southern edge of the ice mass.
 This created a line of hills, including (from west to east) Mt.
 Hope, the hills of Highland Park, Pinnacle Hill, and Cobb's Hill.
 Because the sediment of these hills was deposited into a proglacial lake, they are stratified and classified as a "kame delta".
 A brief retreat and readvance of the ice sheet onto the delta deposited unstratified material there, creating a rare hybrid structure called "kame moraine".

-The ice sheets also created Lake Ontario (one of the five freshwater Great Lakes), the Genesee River with its waterfalls and gorges, Irondequoit Bay, Sodus Bay, Braddock Bay, Mendon Ponds, numerous local streams and ponds, the Ridge, and the nearby Finger Lakes.
+The ice sheets also created Lake Ontario, the Genesee River with its waterfalls and gorges, Irondequoit Bay, Sodus Bay, Braddock Bay, Mendon Ponds, numerous local streams and ponds, the Ridge, and the nearby Finger Lakes.